winitzki/scall/tutorial/programming_dhall.md

 See the [Dhall cheat sheet](https://docs.dhall-lang.org/howtos/Cheatsheet.html) for more examples of basic Dhall usage.

-The [Dhall standard prelude](https://prelude.dhall-lang.org/) defines a number of general-purpose functions such as `Natural/lessThan` or `List/map`.
+[Dhall's  Prelude](https://prelude.dhall-lang.org/) defines a number of general-purpose functions such as `Natural/lessThan` or `List/map`.

 ### Identifiers and variables

 Dhall variables are immutable constant values with names, introduced via the "`let`" syntax.
-We will call them "variables", even though they stand for constants that cannot vary.
+Following tradition, we will call them "variables", even though they stand for constants that cannot vary.

 For example, `let x = 1 in ...` defines the variable `x` that can be used in the code that follows.
 Names of variables are arbitrary identifiers, like in most programming languages.